nlmatics/nlmatics.github.io/docs/_posts/2020-08-07-How-to-Extract-Keyphrases-and-Visualize-Text.md

 <div align="center">“big black cat”, “black cat”</div><br>

 when passed in to our `get_keyphrases` function above.
 The joined “sentence” would then become “big black cat black cat,” essentially boiling the sentence down into its core meaning.
-We will use this for our projections.
+We will use these for our projections.
 The below code will print an example from our dataset:

 	extracted_phrases_joined = [" ".join(phrase) for phrase in extracted_phrases]
     print("SAMPLE ORIGINAL SENTENCE: ", data_formatted[0])
     print("SAMPLE JOINED SENTENCE: ", extracted_phrases_joined[0])

 Then, we’ll start the process of projecting these meaningful “sentences.”
-We’ll use TfidfVectorizer to convert our documents into a matrix of TF-IDF features, then perform dimensionality reduction with TruncatedSVD and Isomap.
-Finally, MinMaxScaler scales them to an appropriate size.
+We’ll use `TfidfVectorizer` to convert our documents into a matrix of TF-IDF features, then perform dimensionality reduction with `TruncatedSVD` and `Isomap`.
+Finally, `MinMaxScaler` scales them to an appropriate size.

     # Project all of the "sentences" down into a 2D representation
     from sklearn.feature_extraction.text import TfidfVectorizer